Noel-Alex/Notes-on-Deepmind-Projects/google ai notes/Main Notes/Google Ai Products.md

 # Veo
 [**VEO**](VEO%20notes.md) is Google's state of the art text to video ai model that generates high resolution videos that last even over a minute in different cinematic styles and understands prompts for all kinds of cinematic effects, like time lapses or aerial shots of a landscape.

+# AlphaFold
+[AlphaFold](AlphaFold%20Notes), developed by DeepMind, is an AI model designed to predict the 3D structures of proteins from their amino acid sequences with near-experimental accuracy.
+It uses a deep learning approach, particularly transformers, to model spatial relationships within proteins, identifying folding patterns based on sequence data.
+A key innovation in AlphaFold 2, the Evoformer module, leverages evolutionary data to refine these predictions further.
+AlphaFold has significantly advanced scientific understanding, aiding drug discovery, genomics, and structural biology by providing fast, reliable protein structure predictions.

 >[!Summary]- Summary
 >